sercankulcu/sercankulcu.github.io/_teaching/algorithms.md

 Chapter 4: Graph Algorithms
 ---

-Graph algorithms are essential in solving many practical problems such as route planning, social network analysis, and circuit design.
-In this chapter, we will cover graph representation, traversal algorithms, shortest path algorithms, minimum spanning tree algorithms, and network flow algorithms.
+Graph algorithms are a fundamental part of computer science.
+They are used to solve a wide variety of problems, such as finding the shortest path between two nodes, finding the connected components of a graph, and finding the maximum flow in a network.

-* Representation of graphs and graph traversal algorithms
+* Graph traversal algorithms: Breadth-first search (BFS), Depth-first search (DFS)
-* Shortest path algorithms: Dijkstra's Algorithm and Bellman-Ford Algorithm
+* Shortest path algorithms: Dijkstra's Algorithm, Bellman-Ford Algorithm
-* Minimum Spanning Tree algorithms: Prim's Algorithm and Kruskal's Algorithm
+* Minimum Spanning Tree algorithms: Prim's Algorithm, Kruskal's Algorithm
-* Network flow algorithms: Ford-Fulkerson Algorithm and Edmonds-Karp Algorithm
+* Network flow algorithms: Ford-Fulkerson Algorithm, Edmonds-Karp Algorithm

 * Lecture Notes <a href="http://sercankulcu.github.io/files/algorithms/Chapter_01_.pdf">[pdf]</a>
 * Code Examples <a href="https://github.com/sercankulcu/algorithms/tree/main/Lecture01">[link]</a>